pachterlab/Goentoro/README.md

 Cells were required to have at least 500 UMIs, at least 200 detected genes, and <5% mitochondrial content.
 Genes detected in fewer than three cells were excluded.
 Cells with a Scrublet doublet score >0.3 were removed.

-### 3. Differential expression analysis
+### 3. Differential expression and Gene Ontology analysis

-`DESeq2_analysis.R`
+`snRNAseq_DESeq2andGO.Rmd`

 Differential gene expression analysis of pseudobulk count matrices was performed using DESeq2 (v1.34.0).

-### 4. Gene Ontology analysis

-`GO_analysis.R`

-GO enrichment analysis was performed using clusterProfiler (v4.2.2), with the background defined as all genes expressed in the analyzed cells.
+Gene Ontology enrichment analysis was performed using clusterProfiler (v4.2.2), with the background defined as all genes expressed in the analyzed cells.
 GO-term similarity clustering was performed using rrvgo (v1.6.0).